Mahammad-Haroon/Mahammad-Haroon/README.md

 🔍 Data Science graduate with hands-on experience in Machine Learning, Deep Learning, Data Analytics, and Full Stack Web Development.
 Achieved **93% accuracy** using CNN + OpenCV for currency detection and built scalable ML + web applications using Flask, PHP, SQL, and JavaScript.
-Currently working as a **Project Manager @ OceanX Technology** and **Technical Mentor** guiding students in Python, Data Science, Web Development & Software Engineering.
+Currently working as a **Project Manager @ OceanX Technology** and **Technical Mentor @ Kalvium**, guiding students in Python, Data Science, Web Development & Software Engineering.

 ---